guerzon/vaultwarden/README.md

 The `vaultwarden` project can be found [here](https://github.com/dani-garcia/vaultwarden).
 To learn more about Vaultwarden, please visit the [wiki](https://github.com/dani-garcia/vaultwarden/wiki).

+### Change of Resource Type in Versions >= 0.18.0

+Starting from version 0.18.0, when a stateless configuration is detected that utilizes an external database and persistent storage, a `Deployment` is automatically used in favor of the current `StatefulSet`.
+This enables running multiple pods simultaneously, thereby enhancing the processes of updates, rollbacks, and scalability for load balancing.
+This automatic detection can be overridden by manually specifying a `resourceType`.

 ## Prerequisites

 - Kubernetes >= 1.12